Celebrating Natural Hair And All oF Its Glory

 Today it fills me with great joy to see the natural hair movement being pushed into new spaces, online and in the physical market.
 Natural hair is deeper than a fashion trend or a big hair fad; it is a journey inward, allowing women around the world to access their well of self-love.
 The positive effects of this social movement are starting to be seen.
 Little curly girls are growing up with higher self-esteem knowing that they are wonderful just the way they are.

 If you’ve been watching the naturalistas gain momentum and have been wondering if your natural hair would suit your lifestyle, definitely get on board.
 Just be ready to embrace a new understanding and appreciation of your own being for years to come.

-( Thank you Nat for sharing your story.
-We love you x )
+Our friend and musician Natalya Moosa has been pioneering the natural hair movement.
+Thank you Nat for sharing your story.
+We love you xx